 - Assisting assignees and assignors to obtain approvals required to enter the lease

-Commercial Leasing on the Gold Coast
+Commercial Leasing on the Gold Coast and Sydney

 The redevelopment of Pacific Fair was distinguished by the extensive use of lease clauses which referred to the commencement of trading by anchor tenants such as David Jones, instead of set dates.
 These event based definitions of lease commencement meant that the many retail leases entered into were not invalidated by delays in the construction timetable.